 - It is used to widen the pupil before an eye exam or eye surgery.

-- Have your child avoid tasks or actions that call for clear eyesight while your child’s pupils are dilated.
+- Avoid driving and doing other tasks or actions that call for clear eyesight while your pupils are dilated.

 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.